JelleZijlstra/typing-spec/spec/spec.rst

 (Originally specified in :pep:`647`.)

-This PEP introduces the symbol ``TypeGuard`` exported from the ``typing`` module. ``TypeGuard`` is a special form that accepts a single type argument.
+The symbol ``TypeGuard``, exported from the ``typing`` module, is a special form that accepts a single type argument.
 It is used to annotate the return type of a user-defined type guard function.
 Return statements within a type guard function should return bool values, and type checkers should verify that all return paths return a bool.

 In all other respects, TypeGuard is a distinct type from bool.
 It is not a subtype of bool.
 Therefore, ``Callable[..., TypeGuard[int]]`` is not assignable